Amazing Fractals found in Nature

 Wild plant is it a Mandelbrot or Julia?

 This one is my favorite, which I came across in Kuala Lumpur, Malaysia.
-The crown of individual trees (Dryobalanops aromatica or Camphor tree) form a puzzle-like pattern.
-This phenomena is called the ‘Crown Shyness’ because the tip of the leaves appear to shy away from each other, leaving gaps of few inches.
+The crowns of individual trees (Dryobalanops aromatica or Camphor tree) form a puzzle-like pattern.
+This phenomenon is called the ‘Crown Shyness’ because the tips of the leaves appear to shy away from each other, leaving gaps of a few inches.

 Crowns of trees forming fractals